Musician Reveals 5 Ways How Music Changes Your Life

 Everyone listens to music and it impacts our lives in a variety of ways.
 You listen to music to dance, to deal with breakups, and to study.
 Music itself is a drug because we grow addicted to it to perform particular tasks.

-For instance, I know it’s practically impossible for me to exercise if I don’t have any music to listen to.
+It’s practically impossible for me to exercise if I don’t have any music to listen to.

 And there have been studies that showed music has the capability to bring back lost memories, assisting anyone who suffer from memory problems.